 It’s no secret that I LOVE pizza!
-Today I’m sharing with you my Pizza Dough Recipe for the Best Pizza Crust.
+Today I’m sharing with you my favorite Pizza Dough Recipe.

 Oh how I adore the smell of pizza baking at home!
 Although I don’t mind using store-bought dough or naan bread for pizza, there’s just nothing like making your own homemade dough.

 I like lots of veggies on my pizza, but by the time I buy a package of mushrooms, a can of black olives, a whole green pepper, a whole onion, etc… there’s always some left over because I don’t use it all on the pizza.